edinburghlivinglab/dds/pages/slow_hack.md

 ### How is this different than the Fast Hack?

-In one sentence, [Fast Hack]({{ site.baseurl }}/fast_hack) was broad but shallow, while the Slow Hack is narrower, deeper, and more concerned with details.
-The Fast Hack was trying to find out as much as possible, as quickly as possible because you didn't know yet what might be particularly interesting or useful within your sub-theme.
+In one sentence, the [Fast Hack]({{ site.baseurl }}/fast_hack) was broad but shallow, while the Slow Hack is more tightly focussed, deeper, and more concerned with details.
+The Fast Hack was trying to find out as much as possible, as quickly as possible, because you didn't know yet what might be particularly interesting or useful within your sub-theme.
 A main goal was to identify several problems or questions, for which your team might propose several initial ideas.
 By the start of the Slow Hack, your should have narrowed down to **one** problem area or question, by continuing to build on and refine work started in the Fast Hack.
 You should now have an idea about a possible solution, and during the Slow Hack your team will develop this initial idea into a proof-of-concept design.

-### Determining what to do is a main part of “the work” in Slow Hack!
+### Determining *what to do is* a central to the Slow Hack!

 In Phases 0&ndash;2, different DDS teams will likely have been doing similar things and will have had specific instructions about how to proceed.
 In this phase your team has more choice and more responsibility for determining what you need to do.
 It is up to each team to use their experience and the course resources from Phases 0&ndash;2 in order to develop their starting idea into a more detailed, proof-of-concept design.
-Unlike earlier phases, there will not be specific instructions on exactly what information to look for, or what to do.
+Relative to earlier phases, there will not fewer specific instructions on what information to look for, or what to do.
 Developing and justifying your team’s course of action&mdash;out of the many possibilities&mdash;is a main part of the work in this stage.
 For example, it might be very important for one team to be building and critiquing prototypes of a physical object, but that might make no sense for another team’s idea, which features a website.

 ### Participatory design with stakeholders